hapifhir/lets-build/README.md

    * PATIENT_GIVENNAME: This is the given (first) name of the patient
    * PATIENT_GENDER: This is the gender of the patient
 * Test result columns (each of these will be a separate Observation resource):
-   * WBC: "White Blood Cells": This a count of the number
+   * WBC: "White Blood Cell Count": This is a count of the number of white blood cells in your blood (These cells deliver oxygen)
+   * RBC: "Red Blood Cell Count": This is a count of the number of red blood cells in your blood (These cells are an important part of the immune system)
+   * HB: "Hemoglobin": This a measurement of the amount of hemoglobin protein in your blood (this iron-rich protein carries oxygen, among other things)

 ## Starting a local test server